rdpharr/NELIS_Bill_Tracker/README.md

 # NELIS Bill Tracker

-This is the repository for a web tool and data scraper to watch legislative bills in Nevada.
+This is the repository for a web tool and data scraper to watch legislative bills in Nevada. *It's a work in progress.*

-Data is sourced from [NELIS](https://www.leg.state.nv.us/App/NELIS/REL/81st2021).
+Data is sourced from [NELIS](https://www.leg.state.nv.us/App/NELIS/REL/81st2021) (Nevada Electronic Legislative Information System).

 3 components:
  - Data scraper is in bill_scraper.js (triggered by node/express)